 Patients with acute and chronic leukemias, lymphomas, and plasma cell dyscrasias are unique and require specialized care.
 The MHP service is a model for successful multi-disciplinary delivery of specialty care for these inpatients.
 Learn more about the Medicine Hematology PA Service.

-A unique collaboration between the Michigan Medicine Department of Internal Medicine and St. Joseph Mercy Ann Arbor (St. Joe’s) where select general medicine and geriatric patients are cared for in a comfortable community setting by a Michigan Medicine-staffed unit on the 10th floor of St. Joe’s.
+A unique collaboration between Michigan Medicine and St. Joseph Mercy Ann Arbor (St. Joe’s) where select general medicine and geriatric patients are cared for by a Michigan Medicine staffed unit on the 4th floor of St. Joe’s.
 Learn more about the Michigan St. Joe's (MSJ) Service.

 Patients with a recent kidney transplant are cared for by a specialized multi-disciplinary team.
 Learn more about the renal transplant team.